miklevin/MikeLev.in/_posts/2024-12-23-gaining-traction.md

 "Stop me before I sub-reference again" and David Letterman's "Stupid pet tricks".
 Both of these have become part of my personal vocabulary, but it's lost on other people in everyday life.
-You can't say "stupid [fill in the blank]" tricks and expect people to get it&#151;or worse yet, not take offense!
+You can't say "stupid [fill in the blank]" tricks and expect people to get it—or worse yet, not take offense!

 ### Writing for Myself